Microsoft Teams

 Click the Apps tab, then click Upload an app.

 Browse for the app package you downloaded at Step 2, select it and click Open.
-If the Microsoft manifest passed, the Druid bot installation starts in the selected team.
+If the Microsoft manifest passed, the AI Agent installation starts in the selected team.

 Limitations